We have identified a more suitable language of this document. To change language to please click here or close

 were created which triggered a sharp increase in renewable energies, especially wind-based facilities (with a current installed capacity of 25,000MW) and contributed towards achieving the 2000-2010 Plan for the Promotion of Renewable Energies.

 The subsequent enactment of Royal Decree 661/2007 of 25 May, regulating electricity production under a special scheme, enabled the construction of small-scale photovoltaic facilities totalling 4,000MW in capacity.
 Investors were guaranteed a reasonable rate of return on their investments based on remuneration for the energy produced at a fixed price (feed-in tariff).
 The costs attributable to the grid were passed on to consumers, also at a reasonable rate.

 Later, in 2016 and 2017, auctions were called in Spain which awarded 9,300MW of renewable capacity, mainly from wind and photovoltaic sources.
-The facilities which won the auctions must be commissioned before 1 January 2020 in order to continue to benefit from the specific remuneration scheme.
-Under that scheme, these facilities will only receive income from the grid when the price obtained from the sale of electricity in the market is lower than the floor offered at auction (the return on investment offered was zero).
+The facilities which won the auctions had to be commissioned before 1 January 2020 in order to continue to benefit from the specific remuneration scheme.
+Under that scheme, these facilities would only receive income from the grid when the price obtained from the sale of electricity in the market was lower than the floor offered at auction (the return on investment offered was zero).

 Both 2018 and 2019 have witnessed an increased number of wind farms and photovoltaic plants which are not included under the specific remuneration scheme.
 These facilities receive the market price directly or enter into long-term agreements with customers who purchase their energy and take on the risk of price fluctuation to recover their investment.

 Facilities entitled to remuneration under the 2019 scheme

 The specific remuneration scheme, Royal Decree-law 17/2019 of 22 November introduces urgent measures for the essential adjustment of electricity grid remuneration parameters and addresses the process of decommissioning thermal power stations.